Kidlike/link-sanitizer-extension/README.md

 2. Enable **Developer mode**.
 3. Click **Load unpacked** and select this folder.
 4. Hover over links on any page to see them cleaned.

-## Notes / TODO

-- This is a PoC and uses SlashCopy's **public** API.
-Should be replaced with self-hosted API.